Summary

 However, you should also consider other factors when deciding where to locate your business, such as where your customers are, where you can find good staff, what transport links are available, affordable working space, and whether the internet bandwidth is sufficient for your purposes.

-Freiberufler: Keep your “freiberuflich” & “gewerblich” business activities separate
+Keep your Freiberufler & commercial business activities separate

-To avoid tax issues, it’s important to keep your ‘freiberuflich‘ activity separate from your ‘gerwerblich‘ activity (that is, commercial activity not classified as the activity of a Freiberufler).
-If you mix them up in your accounts, you will usually have to pay tax on all your business income.
+If you work as a liberal professional 💬Freiberufler and your business activity includes commercial activity keep them separate from each other.
+If you mix them up in your accounts, you will usually have to pay trade tax on all your business income.

 Set up a holding company

-By setting up a holding structure in a certain way, you can optimise your company’s trade tax burden.
+If your business is a corporation you should consider setting up a holding structure to optimise your company’s trade tax burden.
 If there is a profit transfer agreement, the taxation of the subsidiaries is shifted to the parent company.
 Conversely, losses of subsidiaries are offset against profits of other subsidiaries with a profit transfer agreement.

 As an entrepreneur, you can reinvest the money remaining in the holding company in subsidiaries or pay it out to yourself in tranches, thus taking advantage of tax allowances and other tax benefits.
 The entire profit from the sale is taxed at only about 1.5%.
 So if you are planning to sell your business in the next few years, you would be well advised to set up a holding company.